 Playing with your kids?
-Swap stationary playtime (video games, we’re looking at you) and for something active!
-Do bear crawls across the living room or down the hallway or try setting up an obstacle course.
+Swap stationary playtime (video games, we’re looking at you) and overall screen time for something active!
+Do bear crawls across the living room or down the hallway, or try setting up an obstacle course.
 It’s even fun outdoors on a lawn!
 You’ll work out your gut, shoulders, legs, and butt.

 Coordinate with commercials

 We all have our guilty pleasure TV shows, so you might as well sneak some fitness in while you’re indulging!
-Run, march in place, or do jumping jacks during commercials.
-Trust us, this is probably more fun than watching advertisements!
+Run, march in place, do crunches, or do jumping jacks during commercials.
+Trust us, this is probably more fun than watching advertisements and unhealthy food marketing!

 Keep it balanced